thorstenrie/ts-seedbox/README.md

 To run properly, two ports are needed:

-- `Port 50000`: Listening port for incoming peer traffic (TCP)
+- `Port 50000`: Listening port for incoming peer traffic, TCP
-- `Port 6881`: DHT for storing peer contact information for "trackerless" torrents (TCP and UDP)
+- `Port 6881`: DHT for storing peer contact information for "trackerless" torrents, TCP and UDP

-Both ports need to be opened and forwarded in router and firewall with their corresponding protocols (TCP and/or UDP).
-Check your hardware and software documentations on how to open and forward ports.
+Both ports need to be opened and forwarded in routers and firewalls with their corresponding protocols (TCP and/or UDP).
+Check your hardware and software documentation on how to open and forward ports.
 For example, if you use [ufw](https://launchpad.net/ufw) as firewall, you could run as root

     # ufw route allow proto tcp to any port 50000
     # ufw route allow proto tcp to any port 6881